Lucaswang888/Lucaswang888/README.md

 ## 🔥 Recent Work

-- 🚀 **Adaptive Risk-aware IQN** for safe USV navigation in dynamic environments
+- 🚀 **Adaptive Risk-aware IQN** for safe USV navigation in dynamic environments  submitted to
 - 🧠 Exploration of **risk-sensitive policy learning** under uncertainty
 - 🤖 Ongoing study on **multimodal agents and decision-making systems**